danskora/SignedPermutationClasses/README.md

 # Enumerating Grid Classes of Signed Permutations

-An implementation of the algorithm described in [this paper](https://www.google.com/).  *link not set up yet since paper is pending publication*
+An implementation of the algorithm described in [this paper](https://arxiv.org/abs/2302.03929/).

 This repository can be cloned into the working directory from the terminal using: